 - Drink plenty of fluids, including natural juices and herbal infusions of horsetail, pennyroyal, or rosemary.

-- The buckeye is a plant that is used to treat varicose veins and some very effective creams use it as the main ingredient.
-It can be found in pharmacies and is very effective in treating varicose veins.
+- Horse chestnut is also used to treat varicose veins.
+Some effective creams even use it as the main ingredient.
+You can find it in pharmacies and it’s very helpful for treating varicose veins.

 - If your veins are very noticeable and have a blue color, consult your doctor about the possibility of an operation.
-Hanging overhead like the sword of Damocles, the risk of a clot is ever present and dangerous.
+You don’t want the risk of clot hanging like a constant threat over your head..
 Always follow your doctor’s advice.

 No surprise here: a healthy lifestyle is one of the best ways to prevent both the minor and serious health issues involved with varicose veins.
 But, now that you know some of the symptoms involved in a blood clot, you’ll also be able to seek help if you think you might have one in your legs.